 Most MLM products are backed by scientific claims hence giving it an outstanding feature.
-However, the best way to sell them is to use them yourself because that will help to create more personal testimonial when talking to a prospective customer.
+However, the best way to sell them is to use them yourself because that will help to create more personal testimonials when talking to a prospective customer.
 If the MLM has plenty of product choices, you may need to buy 2 to 3 items every month to try them out.

 Well, if only things were that simple.
 In reality, you should ask yourself some of these questions before promoting an MLM product;

 - How much can I spend on health supplements and beauty products every month?
 Do I even need them in the first place?
 Can my prospective customers afford to pay for these products?